top of page

 About Me

 I became a psychodynamic psychotherapist because of my own transformation in this kind of therapy.
+I enjoy working with individuals who are interested in an in-depth investigation of their experience and themselves.

 I have 15 years of clinical experience working as a mental health professional.